magnuskiro/magnuskiro.github.com/tech/crapp_to_cloud.md

 The basic lift and shift plan is to "just move everything".
 Then you figure out thats quite difficult.
 So you start to analyse the situation you have.
-Actually looking at the crapp you have in your garage and how old your lawn mower is... that's an ugly truth nobody want to talk about.
+Actually looking at the crap you have in your garage and how old your lawn mower is... that's an ugly truth nobody want to talk about.

-Somethimes I think the basics are:
+Sometimes I think the basics are:
 * What do we have?
 * Let's think.
 * Ignorance if bliss!
 * GET THE SHOVELS!

-The you start diggin your way into a ditch of a pigration that will take forever.
+The you start digging your way into a ditch.
+Digging in a digression that will take forever.
 Did you do the good old traditional project management approach?
-Funtimes for the spreadsheet guru!
-But when does that make things move?
+Fun times for the spreadsheet guru!
+But when did that ever put things in motion?

 # Visibility